Guides

 Link parameter with a link added

-2. On the link parameter click on "Edit" and a panel will appear that allows you to select a different target node from the project map
+2. On the link parameter click on Edit and a panel will appear so you can select a different target node from the project map

-2. On the link parameter click on "Edit" and a panel will appear that allows you to select a different target node from the project map
+2. On the link parameter click on Edit and a panel will appear so you can select a different target node from the project map.